Zhong Shan Da Xue Ji Di: Ikaluk and Canmar Ikaluk (1983–1998)

 Between 1983 and 1990, BeauDril's mobile drilling units drilled a total of nineteen exploratory wells in the Canadian part of the Beaufort Sea with the support of Ikaluk and other icebreaking vessels: nine with the Mobile Arctic Caisson Molikpaq and ten with the Conical Drilling Unit Kulluk.
 Twelve wells alone were drilled in the Amauligak prospect, the most significant oil and gas field discovered in the region, but the high expectations for the Beaufort Sea were not met: the area was characterized by a large number of small, widely scattered resources.
 Molikpaq was mothballed after completing the last well in 1990.
 However, Kulluk was used to drill a total of four wells in 1992 and 1993 for ARCO Alaska on the American part of the Beaufort Sea before being cold-stacked at Tuktoyaktuk.

+When Ikaluk left the Beaufort Sea in 1990, it completed an eastbound transit on the Northwest Passage that had begun in 1983.

 In 1993, BeauDril's flotilla of drilling rigs, icebreakers and support vessels was purchased by Canadian Marine Drilling (Canmar).
 The drilling subsidiary of Dome Petroleum (later Amoco Canada) had been BeauDril's main competitor in the Beaufort Sea for more than a decade and the merger of two former rivals created the world's largest fleet of commercial Arctic vessels.
 Despite declining activity in the Canadian Arctic, Amoco saw Canmar and its expertise as a long-term asset and tried to find work for Ikaluk (Canmar Ikaluk since 1995), from other areas such as the North Sea.

 In 1995, Canmar Ikaluk was chartered by Cominco to shuttle supplies from Nanisivik to the Polaris mine when the cargo ships couldn't reach Little Cornwallis Island.
 In total, the vessel made five round trips.